 - Healthy Chocolate Sweet Potato Brownies.
 These rich, chocolatey brownies actually taste like the “real thing”, but only contain healthy ingredients.
 Kids (and grown ups) won’t be able to tell the difference!

-Rather than serving fizzy drinks full of colours and preservatives, make an easy punch.
+Rather than serving fizzy drinks full of colours and preservatives, try serving an easy punch.
 A simple recipe can be made by mixing fruit juice, sparkling mineral water and loads of fruit and ice.
-You could even make your own Home Made Lemonade to add to mineral or still water.
-If you don’t want to use sugar in your lemonade, there are other great alternatives, such as honey, maple or brown rice syrup instead.
+You could even make your own homemade lemonade to add the lemon concentrate to mineral or still water.
+If you don’t want to use sugar in your lemonade, stir through a natural sweetener such as honey, maple or brown rice syrup instead.
 Or, give each child a reusable, labelled water bottle to drink throughout the day.

-On top of a great birthday party with loads of food, parents often feel pressured to send kids home with party bags full of even more sweets.
+On top of a great birthday party with loads of food, parents often feel pressured to send kids home with party bags full of even more sweets!
 You don’t have to forego the beloved party bags, but there are loads of alternatives to just lollies that are much better for tummies and for the environment.

-Some great ideas to put in your kids’ party bags:
+Some great ideas to put in your kids’ party favour bags: